 Using traditional software development methods to reduce costs within an organization presents a sort of paradox: the longer the software development lifecycle (SDLC), the more billable time you require from expensive full-stack developers, and the longer the original expense is draining funds.
 Though you may eventually get those costs down, the time spent comes with a heavy price tag.

 With no-code application development, however, solutions can be developed in weeks or even days, instead of a year or more, meaning you can begin to reap the benefits of reduced costs almost immediately.
+Whether you use no-code for small projects using external no-code experts or aim for a long-term innovation strategy with the adoption of a platform.
+In the current market, we see that even small law firms and legal specialists are reaping the benefits of automation.
 The sooner you reduce costs, the sooner the savings can be allocated to other avenues like new, innovative business ventures.
 Crucially, the speed at which results will be delivered enables IT departments to create more effective business cases for securing the budget they need.

 Examples of rapid cost savings with no-code